LEARNAcademy/syllabus/react/props.md

 export default App;
 ```

-The method we wrote will update the state value that is being passed to the `Greeter` component.
+The method we wrote will update the array in state.
 There are no updates that need to happen to `Greeter` as the code we wrote is dynamic.
-But the method is not being called yet.
+But the method is not yet being called.
 We need to create a button with an `onClick` event.

-The button `onClick` will call the method `addPerson` that is being passed as props down into the component.
+The button's `onClick` will call the method `addPerson` that is being passed as props down into the component.

 **src/components/AddPerson.js**